inEXASCALE/pychop/README.md

 Lower-precision floating-point arithmetic is becoming more often used in recently growing hardware, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
 Today, hardware accelerators and software simulations often, in one or other ways, use reduced-precision formats, such as 16-bit half-precision (e.g., brain floating point), which are widely used in scientific computing and deep learning applications.
 These formats, if used properly, improve speed performance, reduce data transfer between memory and processors, and use less energy, while retaining the target accuracy.
 These benefits are most important with large datasets or real-time applications.
 However, one never realizes how much reduced precision is needed in their applications or certain computational steps, unless via rigorous error analysis, a program precision tuning tool, or trial and error.

-Inspired by MATLAB’s well-known chop function by Nick Higham, to support both practical and theoretical floating point analysis, ``Pychop`` features the efficient low-precision emulation for Python, with an easy extension to MATLAB, without relying on hardware.
+Inspired by MATLAB’s well-known chop function by Nick Higham, to support both practical and theoretical floating point analysis, ``pychop`` features the efficient low-precision emulation for Python, with an easy extension to MATLAB, without relying on hardware.
 This library lets you quickly and reliably convert single- or double-precision numbers into any low-bitwidth format.
 It is flexible, so you can set up custom floating-point formats by choosing the number of exponent and significand bits, or pick fixed-point or integer quantization.
 This gives you control to match numerical precision and range to your algorithm, simulation, or hardware needs.
 It combines advanced features with ease of use.
 It includes many rounding modes, both deterministic and stochastic, and can handle denormal numbers as soft errors for accurate hardware emulation.
 The library is built for speed using vectorized operations for emulation.
 It also integrates directly with NumPy arrays, PyTorch tensors, and JAX arrays, so you can quantize data within your current workflow without extra conversions or performance loss.

-``Pychop`` enables one to emulate low-precision arithmetic in a regular high-precision environment, so you do not need special hardware.
-This makes it easy to study how quantization affects stability, convergence, accuracy, and efficiency on your laptop or server. ``Pychop``works well for academic research needing careful control over numbers, and for software development where you want to quickly test different bit-widths to find the best balance between speed, memory use, and model quality. ``Pychop``offers a comprehensive solution.
+``pychop`` enables one to emulate low-precision arithmetic in a regular high-precision environment, so you do not need special hardware.
+This makes it easy to study how quantization affects stability, convergence, accuracy, and efficiency on your laptop or server. ``pychop``works well for academic research needing careful control over numbers, and for software development where you want to quickly test different bit-widths to find the best balance between speed, memory use, and model quality. ``pychop``offers a comprehensive solution.

 ## Install

-The proper running environment of ``Pychop``  should by Python 3, which relies on the following dependencies: python > 3.8, numpy >=1.7.3, pandas >=2.0, torch, jax.
+The proper running environment of ``pychop``  should by Python 3, which relies on the following dependencies: python > 3.8, numpy >=1.7.3, pandas >=2.0, torch, jax.

 To install the current current release via PIP manager use: